maxme/bitcoin-arbitrage/README.md

 # config

+First

+    cp src/config.py-example src/config.py

-Edit config.py file to setup your preferences and callback (like sending an email, a jabber msg, ...)
+Then edit config.py file to setup your preferences (watched markets) and callback (like sending an email, a jabber msg, run trading bot)

 It fetch data from bitcoincharts API (most of markets) and bitcoin-central API.